-November 19 – Chris Cornelius - Make Architecture Indigenous Again - Library Events Area, 5-6 pm
+November 19 – Chris Cornelius - Make Architecture Indigenous Again - Library 028, 5-6 pm

 - During his presentation, Professor Cornelius will be speaking about how he incorporates timeless indigenous values in contemporary architecture.
 Chris’s work posits indigenous design thinking can be a tool to de-colonize design.